Windows Tweaks Logo Microsoft PC Help - 02 blue red

 Quick overview:

 Apple Health is a pre-installed app on mobile iOS devices that offers a number of features.
-You may already be familiar with many of them, but Apple Health also has some functions that have remained hidden to many until now.
+You may already be familiar with many of them, but Apple Health also has some functions that have so far remained hidden to many.
 For example, in combination with the Apple Watch, there is a wider range of features available to you as a user.
-The ability to monitor your own heart rate during a high win in the Vulkan Vegas Casino in real time is just one small example of the range of features Apple Health offers.
+The ability to track your heart rate in real time during a big win at Vulkan Vegas Casino is just one small example of the range of Apple Health features.

 The basics of Apple Health

-If you open the app, which is pre-installed on iPhones by default, you will first see an overview.
-Several factors are highlighted here, one of which is your daily steps.
+Whoever opens the app, which is pre-installed on iPhones by default, will first see an overview.
+Several factors are highlighted here, one of which is the daily steps.
 When you open Apple Health, unless you have made other settings, you will see the number of steps you have taken today.
 If you scroll further down, you will also find a diagram of the volume your ears have been exposed to on the respective day through connected headphones.

-By clicking on the respective data, you can also obtain further information on the individual topics.
+Clicking on the respective data also allows you to obtain further information on the individual topics.
 For example, the steps offer you the opportunity to compare your daily performance to date with other days.
 The average of certain weeks or months can also be displayed in this way.
-As the number of steps for a day is illustrated with the help of a bar chart, you can quickly see on which days you were particularly active.
+As the number of steps for a day is illustrated with the help of a bar chart, you can quickly see which days you were particularly active.

 Emergency passport for emergencies